The Ultimate Solana Pump.fun Sniper Bot Guide

 The Sniper's Objective: Buy the token extremely early on the bonding curve when the price is minimal, ride the hype wave up the curve, and sell immediately before or right after the Raydium migration.

-Core Components of a Pump.fun Sniper
+Essential Components of a Sniper Bot

 1. The Indexer (The Eyes)